TGlock/G9/README.md

 ---
  ### Router ###
-  Supports
+  Supports\
-    - HTTP Methods: 'GET', 'PUT', 'POST', 'PATCH', 'DELETE', 'HEAD', 'OPTIONS'
+    - HTTP Methods: 'GET', 'PUT', 'POST', 'PATCH', 'DELETE', 'HEAD', 'OPTIONS'\
-    - Paths
+    - Paths are of three types:\

   **fixed** - `/this/is/a/path` paths that do not contain '\:' or end with wildcard '\*'